wagtail/wagtail/docs/topics/snippets.md

 Similar URL customisations are also possible for the snippet chooser views through {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_admin_url_namespace`, {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_base_url_path`, {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_chooser_admin_url_namespace`, and {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_chooser_admin_base_path`.

 The {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_display` attribute can be set to specify the columns shown on the listing view.
-To customise the number of items to be displayed per page, you can set the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_per_page` attribute.
+To customise the number of items to be displayed per page, you can set the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.list_per_page` attribute (or {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.chooser_per_page` for the chooser listing).
 You can also add the ability to filter the listing view by defining a {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.filterset_class` attribute on a subclass of `SnippetViewSet`.

 For example: